That 'Valuable Intel' From The Yemen Raid? It Was 10 Years Old

 A terrorist video released on Friday by the Pentagon to show what it called intelligence gleaned by the recent raid in Yemen actually was made about 10 years ago, it acknowledged.

-However Navy Capt.
-Jeff Davis, a Defense Department spokesman, stuck by Pentagon's main argument: Al Qaeda in the Arabian Peninsula remains dangerous and wants to recruit and train people to attack the West.
+However, Navy Capt.
+Jeff Davis, a Defense Department spokesman, stuck by the Pentagon's main argument: Al-Qaida in the Arabian Peninsula remains dangerous and wants to recruit and train people to attack the West.

 "Even though the video is old, it shows their intent," he told reporters.